ElectroInc/dungeon_quest/README.md

 ## 6 different ends, 5 deaths, only one path leads to glory

-To start using the game, download ZIP, then unzip the rpg_dungeon folder and run the .exe in it
+To start using the game, download the ZIP, then unzip the rpg_dungeon folder and run the .exe in it